 Bicycle accidents happen every day on South Carolina's roadways - often due to the negligence or recklessness of motor vehicle drivers.
 In 2000, one of my family's dear friends was killed in a bicycle crash in Columbia, SC.
 The at-fault driver never stopped and was not caught until months later.
-Since becoming an attorney, I have met with other individuals and families who have dealt with the aftermath of such accidents.
-From broken bones, to surgeries, to extensive time missed from work or school, bicycle collisions caused by negligent drivers in South Carolina often have severe consequences.
+Since becoming a South Carolina personal injury attorney, I have met with other individuals and families who have dealt with the aftermath of such accidents.
+From broken bones to surgeries, to extensive time missed from work or school, bicycle collisions caused by negligent drivers in South Carolina often have severe consequences.

 No matter the level of harm or injury caused by your biking accident, you likely have questions regarding insurance and medical bills that may be best answered by an attorney.
 Therefore, I offer the following points that every South Carolinian should be aware of after a bicycle crash.